 Soil C heterogeneity and bulk vs. respired 14C

-Respired 14C contribution fasmore slowly
+Respired 14C emphasizes contributions from smaller, fast cycling pools.
+Larger pools that cycle more slowly dominate mass of bulk soil C but contribute less to respired C fluxes

-between two protection of soil C
+Therefore difference between two provides a measure of the degree of protection of soil C (or presence of C pools that are persistent over centuries-millennnia because of strong mineral protection)

-Expectations for effects of parent material and climate effects
+Expectations for effects of parent material and climate effects.

 Linear models (?)